Russell-Waterhouse/programming-tools/README.md

 be broadly applicable.
 I want to be able to explain when to use a singleton and when not to and use any programming language that I'm familiar with as an example.
+5. I want to be able to compare the performance of these implementations.
+I want to compare a C linked list to a Haskell linked list and see if Haskell's tail call recursion actually saves the amount of memory that people on reddit claim it does.

 ## Disclaimers